Location of Teacher and Classroom Resources

 Children's Collection: Children's fiction and information books

-Teacher Resource Room: Big books, puppets, DVDs, posters, audiobooks, and hands-on resources in kits.
+Teacher Resource Room: Hands-on resource kits, big books, puppets, DVDs, posters, and more.

 School Textbooks: K-12 student textbooks with accompanying teacher guides

 Teaching Collection: Professional resources for teachers including lesson plans, instructional strategies, and more.

 French Collection: Children's books and teacher resources in one collection.